-"Pharms" is a psychedelic dramedy that offers a glimpse into opposing perspectives via visual and musical whimsy.
+“Pharms” is a psychedelic dramedy that offers a glimpse into the inner workings of bias confirmation via visual and musical whimsy.

 It pays homage to a changing city and a changing ethos regarding American healthcare via the toggling dynamics of a brother and sister from San Francisco.

-While San Francisco experiences its second-wave Gold Rush in the form of the Techie Era, a tug of war between pharmaceutical companies and natural healthcare emerges, this time with an emphasis on marijuana and psychedelics.
+As San Francisco experiences its second-wave Gold Rush in the form of the Techie Boom, a tug of war between pharmaceutical companies and natural healthcare emerges, this time with an emphasis on marijuana and psychedelics.